SofthouseVxo/Education/courses/react/lectures/lecture-react-14-destructuringRestSpreadPropTypes.md

 * The spread operator, takes either an array or an object and expands it into its set of items.
 * Spreading was introduces with JS6.
 * Commonly used in react applications.
-* The spread syntax is three dots ...
+* The spread syntax are the three dots ...

 ---